cashubtc/cdk/context.md

 - should run on smartphones made after 2010 (ideally a PWA)
 - access-control to the mint (not open to anyone)
 - etime notes represent minutes of real time (time counter mechanism)
-- there is no 'withdrawl' or 'deposit' logic (interal community accounting for time)
+- no 'withdrawl' or 'deposit' logic (no exchange of etime for other assets)
-- ability to cryptographically query the mint to release enote balances (more transparency with verifiability)
+- ability to cryptographically query the mint for unique audits (more transparency with verifiability)

 ## FAQ

+Q:

+A:

+Q:

+A:

+Q:

+A: